The Whitley

 At the beginning of the war, German air detection was based on primary methods and systems like the observation sites.

-[Here, a Luftwaffe officer (note the shape of the Eagle in the uniform’s chest) teaches a young Flakhelfer to use a rangefinder device and double telescope in this case a Doppelfernrohr 45º 10x80 Flakfernrohr, the simplest method to know the range and height of incoming bombers from local ground level.]
+[Here, a Luftwaffe officer (note the shape of the Eagle in the uniform’s chest) teaches a young Flakhelfer to use a rangefinder device and double telescope in this case a Doppelfernrohr 45º 10x80 Flakfernrohr, to know the range and height of incoming bombers from local ground level.]

 [Photo: Bundesarchiv.]